i-Coaching article March 12, 2013Posted by Gilbert Kingsley in Coaching, Student Ownership.

 Distance coaching is useful in coaching more people in more places, but is it for me?

-CruPress Green recently published an article on i-Coaching, by Mark Covel, on staff with the Design Movement.
+CruPress Green recently published an article on i-Coaching, one of our staff with the Design Movement.
 His practical guide to distance coaching helps him reach out to second generation South Asian college students.

-I like how Mark has laid out his coaching plan.
+I like how he laid out his coaching plan.
 He unpacks each of these in more detail, but here, in his words, are what he does at each step of the coaching appointment.

 - Initiate.
 “Initiate the appointment by finding out what’s going on with the person…”